MarkIT2020/Group-Project/README.md

 Ignore file "5.
 Decision tree".
 It's for testing

-"6.
-Clustering and anomaly" I'm not too sure if this file will be useful, but I though I might just write it
+In file "6.
+Clustering and anomaly", I'm not too sure if this file will be useful, but I though I might just write it